Livingsta shares her positive experience in business administration, customer service, and education.

-Once you have identified the information required for a document, applied all the styles and formatting, and arrived at the desired style and layout you need to finalise the document for presentation or for printing and distribution.
-You need know how to use the various techniques and tools available to finalise the document for presentation
+Once you have identified the information required for a document, applied all the styles and formatting, and arrived at the desired style and layout, you need to finalise the document for presentation or for printing and distribution.
+You need to know how to use the various techniques and tools available to finalise the document for presentation

 Preparation for a Level 2 or Level 3 Diploma

 The information here is written based on the Word processing software unit for candidates who are working towards a Level 2 or Level 3 Diploma in Business and Administration or IT.
-Candidates are expected to have word processing skills at an intermediate level, if they are an IT user.
+Candidates are expected to have word processing skills at an intermediate level if they are an IT user.

 In this section, we will be looking at how to use a word processing application or software program to format a document for presentation or printing or distribution.
-You need to make sure that the document looks meaningful, has meaningful contents and adheres to the standards set by the organisation.
+You need to make sure that the document looks meaningful, has meaningful content and adheres to the standards set by the organisation.
 Also check for formatting, spell check, grammar check and other layouts before finalising.

 Use Word Processing Software Tools to Format and Present Documents Effectively to Meet Requirements

 I have added screenshots and as much instruction as possible for ease of understanding.
 The screenshots are from Microsoft Word 2003.